Daredevil: Born Again: Filming

-Filming for the first season occurred at Silvercup Studios East in Queens, with location work throughout New York.
-Hillary Fyfe Spera and Pedro Gómez Millán served as cinematographers.
+Filming for the series occurs at Silvercup Studios East in Queens, with location work throughout New York.
+Hillary Fyfe Spera serves as cinematographer, with Pedro Gómez Millán doing so as well in the first season and Jeffrey Waldron in the second.
 Production on the first season was halted by the 2023 Writers Guild of America strike.

 Visual effects

-Gong Myung Lee is the series' visual effects supervisor, with visual effects for the first season provided by Rise FX, FOLKS, Phosphene, Powerhouse VFX, Ghost VFX, Soho VFX, Cantina Creative, Anibrain, Base FX, SDFX, and The Third Floor, Inc.
+Gong Myung Lee is the series' visual effects supervisor, with visual effects for the first season provided by Rise FX, FOLKS, Phosphene, Powerhouse VFX, Ghost VFX, Soho VFX, Cantina Creative, Anibrain, Base FX, SDFX, and The Third Floor, Inc., and Eyeline, Storm Studios, Important Looking Pirates, Lola Visual Effects, Phosphene, Curated, Anibrain, Cantina Creative, FOLKS, EDI Effetti Digitali Italiani, Ingenuity Studios, and Wylie Co.
+VFX.

 Music

 In July 2024, the Newton Brothers were revealed to be composing music for the series.
 They previously composed the score for X-Men '97.
 The pair expressed their love for the Daredevil comics and for the main theme from the original Daredevil series, which was briefly re-used for Daredevil's appearances in She-Hulk and the Disney+ animated series Your Friendly Neighborhood Spider-Man (2025–present).
 The Newton Brothers' main theme for Born Again incorporates the Daredevil theme, originally composed by John Paesano and Braden Kimball.
 It was released as a digital single by Hollywood Records and Marvel Music on March 4, 2025.

 The first season's score was released digitally in two volumes: music from the first four episodes was released on March 28, and music from the other five episodes was released on April 18.
+The second season score is being released digitally in two volumes: music from the first four episodes were released on April 7, and music for the other four episodes will be released later.

 Release

-Daredevil: Born Again premiered on Disney+ on March 4, 2025.
-The series is released under Marvel Studios' "Marvel Television" label.
-The first season consists of nine episodes, and is part of Phase Five of the MCU.
-The second season is set to premiere on March 4, 2026, and will consist of eight episodes, while the third season will be released in March 2027.
-Both will be part of Phase Six of the MCU.
-Winderbaum hoped future seasons could be released annually in March.
+Daredevil: Born Again premiered on Disney+ on March 4, 2025, under Marvel Studios' "Marvel Television" label.
+The nine-episode first season is part of Phase Five of the MCU.
+The eight-episode second season premiered on March 24, 2026, while the eight-episode third season is set to be released in March 2027, and will be the final season of the series.
+Both are part of Phase Six of the MCU.